-The data set for the 3D printer is generated in the slicer software.
-If the slicer software is part of the 3D printer system (e.g. the SIMPLEX 3D filament printer system by Renfert), this simplifies the work considerably.
+The slicer software plays an important role in the 3D printing system, as it is essential for printing.
+However, the software does not always come with the printer, and often has to be purchased separately.
+A coordinated slicer software being an integral part of the 3D printing system (such as e.g. the SIMPLEX 3D filament printing system by Renfert), offers gret advantages and simplifies the work considerably.
 Individual coordination between the software, the filaments and the printer ensures optimal results, since the functionality of the slicer software decisively determines the print result and handling.
 Software that virtually controls the printing process itself through automation is ideal for beginners.